 A mystery shopper, employed through a mystery shopping agency, is in your store to shop.
 They’re paid to pose as a shopper and to put your store to the test.
 Of course, they do need to be objective when fulfilling their role.

-4. Enters store as employee vs Enters store as a shopper
+4. Enters store as an employee vs Enters store as a shopper

 When entering your store, a field marketer is recognised as an employee.
 They must therefore adhere to any and all in-store policies and procedures.